uic-vis/project-3-raka-s-team/README.md

 Additional data question for this project:

-- Q08: Given the type of member and the type of bike, how are Divvy rides concentrated in Chicago?
+- Q08: Given the _type of member_ and the _type of bike_, how are Divvy rides _concentrated_ in Chicago?

 We thought it would be a good opportunity to implement a select-type interaction where the user can choose which member/bike type they're interested in finding out the answer for **Q04**.